kragen/derctuo/thermistors.md

 measurement error.
 Next day short-circuit reading is 0.3Ω and bulb reading is 141Ω.
-(To work at 28W at 220V it would need to increase to 1700Ω; if it's at 1100° then its average α over that interval would need to triple, which is totally plausible.)
+(To work at 28W at 220V it would need to increase to 1700Ω; if it's at 1100° then its average α over that interval would need to triple, which is totally plausible.
+Some 70W-rated halogens I bought measure 51Ω so it's even more plausible.)

 Silicon carbide, commonly used for heating elements and abrasives, is also a semiconductor, and can withstand even higher temperatures